sourcegraph/about/projects/unified_site_config_editing.md

 # Unified site config editing and management console

+NOTE: This has not yet been updated to reflect the changes in https://github.com/sourcegraph/sourcegraph/issues/965.
+That issue is canonical.

 Sourcegraph 3.0 improves and unifies the process for configuring Sourcegraph in our Docker and Kubernetes deployments.

 Sourcegraph 3.0 adds a failsafe management console to edit critical configuration options.
 Before, all site configuration was a single JSON file.
 This included innocuous options like adding a GitHub token, and dangerous options like TLS_CERT that could potentially lock you out of your server.
 We’re separating these dangerous options in a new management console that’s available even if you misconfigure your instance.
 Right now, the managment console's editor is a simple plain-text one (plain monospace font editor, save button, warning banner for syntax+schema errors).
 We will upgrade it to a VSCode setting's UI-like interface in a future release.